ringsce/ringsce-editor/README.md

 ## Parser and reader
 Here, we will find a parser and a reader for processing the data inside the openkrown data file folder.
 This library will be inside the data-dir folder.
 With this parser, we can manipulate the data from the zip content folder.

+## Documentation
+To build this project, we must use brew install, freePascal, gtk3 and vs code package editor.

+brew install gtk+3
+For more information about compiling and installing go to the documentation folder on https://ringscejs.gleentech.com/docs
 ## Contributions
 Every person can contribute to the project itself.
 Inside the contributions, we must fork.